 Every car has its past - a good one can help you get the most return on your money, though a bad one could land you in hot water.
-Fortunately, you can have a better picture with a quick CarHistory report.
+Fortunately, you can have a better picture with a quick and comprehensive CarHistory report.

 All you need is the car's VIN number, and you can check the vehicle's financial liability, whether it has been stolen, damaged or written-off, and much more.
 A CarHistory report is the ultimate in consumer power, and all you need to do is ask the owner for the VIN, if they haven't provided it already via the online listing.

 Finding a car that'll stick by you for a few good years means you should know a bit more about your potential car purchase beforehand to see if you'll be a good fit.

 Fortunately, there's no shortage of online reviews to settle your car-buying nerves, from both automotive experts and individual owners who've had to live with that model in the past.